AnthonyShoukry/SQL-data-job-analysis-project/README.md

 2. Created a CTE to be able to join this to another table - namely the skills associated to these top 50 paying roles

-3. Inner join used to connect the skills_job_dim table to the CTE created (connected on job_id) Then another inner join used to connect the skills_dim table to that (connected on skill_id)
+3. INNER JOIN used to connect the skills_job_dim table to the CTE created (connected on job_id).
+Then another INNER JOIN used to connect the skills_dim table to that (connected on skill_id).
+The reason I used an INNER JOIN in this case over the LEFT JOIN in the previous query was to return only the rows that matched in both tables.
+This meant I could exclude rows that did not have a corresponding match between the tables joined on job_id and on skill_id.

-4. Although data was naturally in order, added an order_by to ensure it is ordered by salary
+4. Although data was naturally in order, added an ORDER BY to ensure it is ordered by salary

 5. Analysis of the results showed the following: